nftchance/plug-types/README.md

 The output file will contain:

-- An interface that contains the structs required to power your EIP-712 types.
+- An interface that contains the structs required to power verification of the `EIP-712` types.
-- An abstract cotract that contains:
+- An abstract contract that contains:
   - The `constant` type hash of each data type.
-  - Optionally overloaded packet hash getters to verify and decode signature messages.
+  - Optionally overloaded packet hash getters to verify and decode signature messages with arguments matching the generated data types.
 - All the pieces required to power the most up to date version of the `emporium` framework.

 ### Configuration

 Due to the default configuration, if you do not create a `config.ts` then the library will proceed with the use of the defaults.
-However, with the configuration file exposed you have the ability to direct control the Solidity and supporting documentation that is generated.
+However, with the configuration file exposed you have the ability to directly control the Solidity and supporting documentation that is generated.

 ```typescript
 // path: ./config.ts